ietf-wg-cellar/matroska-specification/attachments.md

 * `font/woff2`: WOFF 2.0.

 Fonts in Matroska existed long before [@!RFC8081].
 A few unofficial media types for fonts were used in existing files.
-Therefore it is **RECOMMENDED** for a Matroska player to support the following legacy media types for font attachments:
+Therefore, it is **RECOMMENDED** for a Matroska player to support the following legacy media types for font attachments:

 * `application/x-truetype-font`: Truetype fonts, equivalent to `font/ttf` and sometimes `font/otf`,